Schema๐Ÿ”—

-In this section, we'll cover how you can set up entrypoints to you GraphQL schema in Undine, expanding on the basics introduced in the Tutorial.
+In this section, we'll cover how you can set up entrypoints to you GraphQL schema for executing operations in Undine.

 A GraphQL schema defines a RootType for each kind of operation that it supports.
 In GraphQL terms, a RootType is just a regular ObjectType that just happens to be the root of the GraphQL Schema.

-Let's take a look at the basic setup from the Tutorial.
+Let's take a look at this example from the Tutorial.

 from undine import Entrypoint, RootType, create_schema